ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 ### The DOM

 Manipulating the DOM and rendering content was a major part of this project since it was a Single Page Application.
 Because of this I needed to make sure that the HTML was relatively organized, giving me the ability to easily find the elements I needed.
 I found utilizing IDs to be extremely helpful.
 If you'll remember, when I started building the app I had separated my JavaScript classes into different files.
 As a result, I found that I was having to repeat the same code if I was trying to access the same DOM elements in different files.
 There had to be a better way!
 And as in most cases, it turns out there was.
-I created a DomElements class that contained static getter methods for all of the DOM elements I would need to grab throughout the program.
+I created a DOMElements class that contained static getter methods for all of the DOM elements I would need to grab throughout the program.
 This way I only had to grab the element once, and I could call these methods in any of my other classes with `domElements.methodName()`.
 Here are a couple examples of those static getter methods, just for you:

 ```
 static get body() { return document.querySelector("body") };